MinnPost/minnpost-elections-dashboard/README.md

   * The format of results are text, csv-like files.
 Unfortunately there is no header row and no metadata to know what fields are which.
 See `src/scraper/models.py` to see what is assumed.
 * Minneapolis (due to Ranked-Choice voting)

+Boundary data, for drawing maps and plotting locations, comes from [Represent Minnesota](https://github.com/minnpost/represent-minnesota).
+By default, it assumes we're using https://represent-minnesota.herokuapp.com but this is configurable by a `.env` value, `BOUNDARY_SERVICE_URL`.

 ### Adding an election

 Metadata about each election is managed in `scraper_sources.json`.
 Though there are often similarly named files for each election, there are usually files for each group of races and some can be named inconsistently.